 Whether it is because you spend days on planes and in airport lounges, or by trudging from landmark to landmark, there is a good chance your shoes are going get a bit funky.
-A top travel hack to get rid of embarrassing, unpleasant odour is to take baby powder with you.
+A top travel hack to get rid of the embarrassing, unpleasant odour is to take the baby powder with you.
 Sprinkle some into your shoes, shake them to distribute it, and voila!
 You have freshly deodorised shoes.

 Take a Water Bottle To the Airport

 Airport security often is so strict that they allow no liquids through the checkpoint leading to the boarding gates and duty-free area.
-Once on the other side, you ordinarily would need purchase a bottle of water if you are thirsty.
+Once on the other side, you ordinarily would need to purchase a bottle of water if you are thirsty.
 By taking an empty water bottle to the airport, you can take it through security, and once on the other side, you can fill it up at a bathroom tap or water dispenser.